Bottom

 Right end

-Special Proof by ABNC, 20th Century, original plates
+Special Proof by ABNC, 20th Century, using original plates

 Slight